hawkeye64/quasar-extras-svg-icons/docs/src/pages/all-about-quasar-extras-svg-icons/what-is-quasar-extras-svg-icons.md

 3. The SVG uses commands, like `use` which cannot be integreted into the Quasar Framework format.

 Before making a feature request, install the package you feel should be included into this package and check out if the above criteria will fit the needs of our parser.

-## Donate
-If you appreciate the work that went into this project, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).

-## Documentation

-Head on to the website: [svg-icons](https://svg-icons.netlify.app)

-## Stay in Touch

-For latest releases and announcements, follow on Twitter: [@jgalbraith64](https://twitter.com/jgalbraith64)

-## Chat Support

-Ask questions at the official community Discord server: [https://chat.quasar.dev](https://chat.quasar.dev)

-## License

-All assets included in this repository are exclusive property of their respective owners and licensed under their own respective licenses.
-Quasar does not take any credit for packages included here.